bnurbekov/open-rag-kit/README.md

 🔲 Phase 5: Fine-tuning (LoRA, instruction datasets)

-🤝 Contributing
+## 🤝 Contributing

 Contributions welcome!
 Open issues, suggest features, or submit PRs.

-📜 License
+## 📜 License

 MIT License — free to use, modify, and share.

-⭐ Why Star This Repo?
+## ⭐ Why Star This Repo?

 If you find this useful, give it a ⭐ on GitHub!
 It helps others discover the project and keeps development going.

-🔥 With this README, anyone can:
+## 🔥 With this README, anyone can:

-Understand what the project does.
+- Understand what the project does.

-Install + run it in minutes.
+- Install + run it in minutes.

-See that it’s modular and professional.
+- See that it's modular and professional.

-Know there’s a roadmap for growth.
+- Know there's a roadmap for growth.